demirtasdurmus/express-starter/README.md

 ## 🚀 Deployment

-1. Build the project: `npm run build`
+1. Build the project: `pnpm build`
-2. Start the server: `npm start`
+2. Start the server: `pnpm start`
 3. The server will run on the port specified in the `PORT` environment variable (default: 3000)

 ## 📄 License